percona/pmm-doc/docs/get-started/backup/prepare_storage_location.md

 PMM supports the following types of storage:

-- **Amazon AWS S3-compatible**: enables you to use not only AWS S3, but also other similar storage solutions that support S3 API, like [min.io](https://min.io/).
+- **Amazon S3-compatible**: enables you to use not only AWS S3, but also other storage solutions that support S3 API, like [min.io](https://min.io/).
 - **Local storage**: currently only available for MongoDB backups.

 ## Prepare a location for local backups